Former Argentina star Diego Maradona hospitalised with stomach bleed | Goal.com

 Diego Maradona has been admitted to hospital suffering an internal stomach bleed and will undergo surgery to fix the issue.

-The former World Cup winner has retuned to Buenos Ares for a routine check-up at the Clinica Olivos, when doctors noticed the issue.
+Journalist Jorge Rial tweeted earlier that the former World Cup winner had retuned to Buenos Ares for a routine check-up at the Clinica Olivos, when doctors noticed the issue.

-It had been reported earlier in the day that Maradon ahad failed to show up for training with Mexican side Dorados, whom he manages, leading to speculation about his health.
+It had been reported earlier in the day that Maradon had failed to show up for training with Mexican side Dorados, whom he manages, leading to speculation about his health.

+It was initially reported on Argetinian TV that Maradona was suffering from depression following his recent spilt with girlfriend Rocio Oliva.